Wat Lai Hin Luang ‘Small temple but nevertheless beautiful of Lanna architecture’

 How to get there

 The temple is in Lai Hin District, Kho Kha County.
 You should start your trip from Kho Kha County Office.
 Use the same route that leads you to Wat Phra That Lampang Luang.
 Keep going for about 1 kilometre and turn left.
 Continue straight for another 6 kilometres and you will arrive at Wat Lai Hin Luang.
+If you do not have car, most hotels or Travel Agency in Chiang Mai and Lampang will be able to book a car rental with driver for you.

 Our services :